 We are called to be more than parents to our children.
 It’s also our responsibility to be our child’s primary influence and first teacher.

-It’s already tough enough feeling like our morals or values may be challenged by peers, media, culture, and more.
+It’s already tough enough to feel like our morals or values may be challenged by peers, media, culture, and more.

 What greater alternative do you have besides placing your child in another environment for 7-8 hours where you have very little to no control over what’s taught, who’s hired, and what influences will be forced upon your child.